ugr-sail/sinergym/docs/source/pages/output.rst

     * **output/**: This directory has **EnergyPlus simulation output**.
       If you want to know more about this files, visit `EnergyPlus documentation <https://energyplus.net/documentation>`__.

+* **data_available.txt**: This file is generated when *EnergyPlus* API initialize all callbacks and handlers for the simulation.
+In this file, we can find all the available components of the building model such as actuators, schedulers, meters, variables, internal variables, etc.

+  .. warning:: Some list of components such as ``Output:Variable``'s does not appear fully in
+               *data_available.txt*, because of it must be declared in the building model first.
+               If you want to see all the variables or meters specifically, you should look for them in the correct *Energyplus* output file.
+If you specify a correct variable in environment, *Sinergym* will add the ``Output:Variable`` element in the building model before simulation start.

 * **progress.csv**: This file has information about general simulation results.
-  There is a **row per episode** and it records most important data such as mean power consumption or , mean comfort penalty, for example.
+  There is a **row per episode** and it records most important data such as mean power consumption or mean comfort penalty, for example.
 This file only exists when environment has been wrapped with **Logger** (see :ref:`Wrappers` for more information).